Nikesh559/sport-app-assignment/README.md

+Please find solutions for problem statement in given assignment
 ------------------------------------------------------------------------------------------------------------------------
+NOTE: <b>I've created spring boot application for this asssignment.</b>
 Problem 1
 Endpoint /tour/matches returns all the matches for a given tour name.
 The endpoint latency increases linearly with the number of tours.
 Modify the endpoint to increase the performance.